ira089/PetLove/README.en.md

 # Pet Love

 This is an app about pets.
-You can record your pet's details, read about other people's pets, sort animals by popularity, price, location, gender, animal type, or category.
-You can search simply by keyword simply by keyword.
+You can record your pet's details, read about other people's pets, sort animals by popularity, price, location, animal type, or category.
+You can search simply by keyword.
 You can read news about animals or see partners' contacts.
 ***
 ### The app consists of 8 pages:
 1. Home Page - contains the title of the app and its brief description.